 Action: APP work with the City and TMA to implement parking pricing for public parking from the onset.
-In the initial stages of development, prices should be \$0-1.00 per hour depending on demand.
-Rates can vary by location and time of day, with hourly rates in the core at a higher rate than those on the periphery.
+Public pricing rates will be set to ensure availability and determined based on parking demand and parking behavior.
+Rates should vary by location and time of day, with hourly rates in the core at a higher rate than those on the periphery and/or higher rates during peak periods, to ensure parking availability.